 - License plate light

 - Hood and area underneath, including latch, fluid levels and belts

 - Fuel system

-Inspection stations may charge $20 for most cars, trailers and RVs (motor homes); $12 for motorcycles; and $51 for any tractor truck, truck with a gross vehicle weight rating of 26,000 pounds or more, or large van or bus used to transport passengers and that has a seating capacity of more than 15 passengers.
+Inspection stations may charge $20 for the inspection of most cars, trailers and RVs (motor homes); $12 for motorcycles; and $51 for any tractor truck, the truck with a gross vehicle weight rating of 26,000 pounds or more, or large van or bus used to transport passengers and that has a seating capacity of more than 15 passengers.

 Do Annual Vehicle Inspections Ensure Highway Safety?

 Gov. Northam was dismissive of vehicle inspections in his presentation to the General Assembly.
 “Data show there is no connection between highway safety and these inspections,” Northam said.
 “That’s why 35 other states don’t have them.”

 According to the Mercury, “Departing Sen. Bill Carrico, R-Grayson, a former state trooper, disagreed, saying in an interview that eliminating the inspection program would make Virginia’s roads more dangerous.
 Carrico said that in his tenure with the Virginia State Police he saw firsthand that cars coming in from states without mandatory inspections were often in bad shape.

 “‘People don’t understand when their brakes have run out.
 They don’t understand when their tires are being run down,’ said Carrico, who did not run for reelection this year.
 ‘Even with taillights out.
 Nobody gets out and inspects their car before they drive it.’”